Next: Shanghai

 Lake Xuanwu

-The islands are rich with history.
 They used to be walled off, where the royals built their palaces and gardens.

-Of course made bitter sweet with the knowledge we were on our way to leave.
+Made bitter sweet with the knowledge we were on our way to leave.

 Nanjing was our last stop in China.
 We got on our train and made it back to Shanghai.
 After a quick ramen stop, we made it to the airport - and our flight back to London.